 Christine is a paediatrician who joined NCIRS in 2021.
 She specialises in community child health medicine and has experience in general and developmental paediatrics.
 Christine has a special interest in reaching out to vulnerable populations to achieve health equity.

-Deidre Brogan is a Clinical Nurse Consultant with post grad qualifications in Immunisation and Paediatrics.
-She joined NCIRS in 2015 and her current role is working Immunisation Clinical Nurse Consultant for NSW Immunisation Specialist Services, coordinating the specialist clinical services, providing expert clinical support and vaccine surveillance.
+Deidre Brogan is a Clinical Nurse Consultant with post graduate qualifications in immunisation and paediatrics, and a graduate diploma in public health.
+She joined NCIRS in 2015 and her current role is working as Immunisation Clinical Nurse Consultant for NSW Immunisation Specialist Services, coordinating the specialist clinical services, providing expert clinical support and vaccine surveillance.
 She has a special interest in developing services for children who are difficult to vaccinate due to behavioural disorders or needle phobia.
-She has worked at The Children’s Hospital at Westmead for 27 years as Clinical Nurse Specialist in the area of liver/renal transplantation and the Emergency department.
+She has worked at The Children’s Hospital at Westmead for 27 years as Clinical Nurse Specialist in the area of liver/renal transplantation and the emergency department.
 She also has worked with the Northern Sydney Public Health School Immunisation Program.

 NCIRS, Kids Research, Sydney Children’s Hospitals Network, Cnr Hawkesbury Rd & Hainsworth St, Westmead Locked Bag 4001, Westmead NSW 2145 Tel (612) 9845 1433 | Fax (612) 9845 1418 | ABN 53 188 579 090